matthewinrandwick/prose/README.md

 comes from out-of-date travel guides, which gives some amusing ngram suggestions at times.

-The best source I've found to date are the
-[COCA ngrams database](http://www.ngrams.info/), however, its usage requirements are currently too restrictive to be used as part of this project.
+The database which is the closest to my needs is the [COCA ngrams database](http://www.ngrams.info/), however, its usage requirements are currently too restrictive to be used as part of this project.